Mohammadjamiu/tahugo_updated/content/how-to-tech/what-version-of-gpt-is-chat-gpt-using.md

 title: What version of GPT is ChatGPT using?
 slug: what version of gpt is chat gpt using
 postdate: May 15, 2023
 description: ChatGPT uses the GPT-3.5 model to have interactive conversations with humans.
+It has also been updated to use the latest GPT model – GPT-4.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'
 image: /images/gpt3-tokens-cost.webp